leggedrobotics/euler-cluster-guide/docs/index.md

 ## 🚀 Quick Navigation

 !!! tip "Getting Started"
     New to Euler?
-Start with our [Complete Guide](complete-guide/) for detailed instructions on accessing and using the cluster.
+Start with our [Complete Guide](complete-guide/) for detailed step-by-step instructions on accessing and using the cluster.

 !!! example "Container Workflows"
     Learn how to build, deploy, and run [containerized applications](container-workflow/) using Docker and Singularity on Euler.